swang954/CX4640FinalProject/README.md

 x_k = \cos\left( \frac{2k - 1}{2n} \pi \right), \quad k = 1, 2, \dots, n.
 \$$

 Chebyshev polynomials have several key properties that make them particularly suitable for numerical methods.
 They are orthogonal to the weight function $$\ w(x) = \frac{1}{\sqrt{1 - x^2}} \$$, which ensures stability and minimizes errors when approximating functions.
 Additionally, Chebyshev polynomials have the **minimax property**, meaning they minimize the maximum error in approximating a function compared to other polynomials of the same degree.
-This characteristic makes them especially effective in uniform approximation and helps reduce **Runge's phenomenon**, where high-degree polynomials display significant oscillations near the interval's edges.

 Chebyshev polynomials are widely used in polynomial interpolation, spectral methods, and numerical integration.
 For interpolation, the roots of Chebyshev polynomials, known as **Chebyshev nodes**, are often utilized to decrease interpolation errors and enhance accuracy.
 In numerical integration, Chebyshev polynomials serve as the basis for **Gauss-Chebyshev quadrature**, which approximates integrals that involve the weight function $$\ w(x) = \frac{1}{\sqrt{1 - x^2}} \$$.
 Their trigonometric form also links them to the Fourier series, allowing for efficient approximations of smooth functions through Chebyshev expansions.